Protect your sensitive data with Microsoft Purview

 To help prevent accidental oversharing of sensitive information, use the following capabilities:

-License requirements for Microsoft Purview Information Protection depend on the scenarios and features you use, rather than set licensing requirements for each capability listed on this page.
-To understand your licensing requirements and options for Microsoft Purview Information Protection, see the Information Protection sections from Microsoft 365 guidance for security & compliance and the related PDF download for feature-level licensing requirements.
+License requirements to protect your sensitive data depend on the scenarios and features you use, rather than set licensing requirements for each capability listed on this page.
+For more information, see the Microsoft 365 guidance for security & compliance and the related PDF download for feature-level licensing requirements.

 Submit and view feedback for